semrush/intergalactic/website/docs/components/tab-line/tab-line-code.md

 tabs: Design('tab-line'), A11y('tab-line-a11y'), API('tab-line-api'), Example('tab-line-code'), Changelog('tab-line-changelog')
 ---

 Try resizing the page to see how the tabs adjust.
-If the text in a tab is too long, it will be shortened with an ellipsis.
+If the text in a tab is too long, it will be truncated with an `ellipsis`.
 You can also place the `TabLine.Item` within other components.

 ::: tip
 Make sure to provide a tooltip with full text for tabs with text truncated with an `ellipsis`.